felixgborrego/meiliSearch-tools/README.md

 # MeiliSearch tools

-Very basic set of tools to work with MeiliSearch for personal use.
+Very basic set of tools to work with MeiliSearch for personal use, ⚠️ Nothing interesting to see here.

 For now, it only contains very basic tools like:
 - Import from a directory with json files into a Melisearch index
 - Fetch index stats